frnmst/mcmc-comparisons/README.md

 ### Run on a SLURM queue

+The purpose of using SLURM is to run the tests in parallel.

 - Go to the slurm directory and run the shell file

       $ cd src/slurm && sbatch run_slurm.sh

-- You may also run the test interactively:
+- You may also run the test interactively

       $  cd src/slurm && ./run_slurm.sh